n8mob/n8mob.github.io/_posts/2026-03-30-generating-test-data.md

 ---

-### Start With Seed Records
+## Start With Seed Records

-Rather than generating thousands of random records immediately, I start with a small set of **seed records** — hand-crafted documents that represent realistic examples of your data.
+Rather than generating thousands of random records immediately, I start with a small set of **seed records** — hand-crafted documents that represent realistic examples of the data.

-I used four seeds.
+I came up with four seeds.
 Each one represents an "entity" (in this case, software models and use cases in a catalog) that has accumulated a history of changes.
 The events on each seed capture the kinds of field changes you'd actually see: name updates, description edits, status transitions, deployment environment changes.

-### Let an AI Agent Help — But Verify
+## Let an AI Agent Help — But Verify

 Once I had the first seed record looking right, I used the Copilot agent in my IDE to update the other three seeds to follow the same structure.
 This worked well — but with an interesting bonus.